-Many of these conditions with respect to sales of collateral are absent in U.S. second lien intercreditors because meaningful protections are afforded by the Uniform Commercial Code requirement for a sale of collateral to be made in a commercially reasonable manner and, in the case of a 363 sale process, by a court-approved sale in Chapter 11, as discussed more fully below.
+Many of these conditions with respect to sales of collateral are absent in U.S. second lien intercreditors because meaningful protections are afforded to silent creditor constituencies by the Uniform Commercial Code requirement for a sale of collateral to be conducted in a commercially reasonable manner and, in the case of a 363 sale process, by a court-approved sale in Chapter 11, as discussed more fully below.